 Perhaps you might say that GNOME and Linux have a steeper learning curve.
 I don't agree with this.
 I've had to spend a comparable amount of time searching for solutions to problems on macOS and Linux because things are just different from Windows.
 Of course, this largely depends on what you need to do with your computer.
 If all you need to do is use web applications, nothing is particularly different compared to Windows.

-Drawing on my own experience as an example, I've been using macOS almost daily for over 5 years, and I just found out that Command+O is how you open files in Finder.
+I've been using macOS almost daily for over 5 years, and I just found out that Command+O is how you open files in Finder.
 There are so many other keyboard shortcuts I've had to memorise because Finder fails to expose many of these options in its interface, and I can't change them to something more useful or memorable.
 I've also had to flirt with the terminal in order to unearth functionality such as the ability to expose the file path in Finder (but not edit it directly, because that would be too wild) and the ability to turn off animations that waste my time.

-Needing to move .app files into the Applications folder to install them was not intuitive to me the first time, and I still don't see how it's any better than an alert box asking you if you want to move it into the folder to install it.
+Needing to move .app files into the Applications folder to install them was not obvious to me the first time, and I still don't see how it's any better than an alert box asking you if you want to move it into the folder to install it.
 I can't count the number of times I've not been able to find the trash bin in Finder only to realise that it can only be found on the Dock.
 There are numerous other things on macOS that are not obvious at first glance in the same way they usually are on Windows or GNOME, but as you become more familiar with the system, these idiosyncracies mostly cease to be nuisances.

 - Ctrl+L or typing / or ~ is the only way to edit the file path in Nautilus.
 It would be nice if there were a way to click to edit the file path.